SCCBA Privacy Notice

 You can enter most events by using an on-line entry form and paying via Internet or Telephone Banking or you can print off an entry form and post it with your cheque.
 Why not go to the Entry Forms section and make your choice now?

-Read Richard Fedrick’s latest (February 2nd) update to see how Sussex Teams are doing nationally
+Read Richard Fedrick’s latest (September 4th) update to see how Sussex Teams are doing nationally

 Please note that there will be an extra heat of the Sussex Pairs at Chichester BC on Thursday October 18th, starting at 6:50pm